We know you have a lot on your plate.

 You can’t manage what you don’t measure.

 When you’re juggling multiple projects, data management is easier said than done.
-Of course, we’d love for you to use 10,000ft for time tracking, forecasting, and reporting, but if you don’t have the luxury of workload management software on hand, there are other ways to track your projects’ successes and challenges.
+Of course, we’d love for you to use 10,000ft for resource planning, time tracking, forecasting, and reporting, but if you don’t have the luxury of workload management software on hand, there are other ways to track your projects’ successes and challenges.

 Effective workload management tools can be as simple as a notebook and ballpoint pen.
 As you go through a daily rundown of your projects, make a note of bottlenecks and opportunities.
 Pay attention to your daily wins.
 As team members and clients have questions or concerns, make a note of them, too.